 Executive Assistant to the Chief

-Technical Support is comprised of a manager and two specialists.
+Technical Support is comprised of a manager and a specialist.
 Their primary function is to ensure that everything to do with computer software, hardware, vehicle laptops, cell phones, and radios in all employees electronic activities are kept in operational and secure readiness.
 This group also manages all of the alarm systems on campus, to include the panic button alarms.
 The Technical Services Manager is responsible for vetting all new equipment and making recommendations to the Command Staff on any IT related purchases.
 In addition to the technical support, this unit also provides forensic assistance when criminal cases include computers, cell phones, or anything else within their purview.

 Public Safety Officer